-Under the leadership of Musical Director David Acres and Executive Director Dr. Judith Overcash Acres Contrapunctus explores the variety and beauty found in a cappella vocal music composed for upper voices: from chant to 20th-century, medieval carols to the avant-garde, we are committed to the creation of delightful programs designed to entertain, educate, and above all to stir the soul.
+Under the leadership of Musical Director David Acres and Executive Director Dr. Judith Overcash Acres, Contrapunctus is excited to explore the variety and beauty found in all genres of vocal music: with programming that ranges from medieval carols to the avant-garde, CEM is committed to the creation of delightful programs designed to engage, entertain, educate, and - above all - to stir the soul.

-Based in Cleveland, Ohio, Contrapunctus Early Music is a professional vocal ensemble performance of sacred and secular music from the Middle Ages through the modern era.
-Contrapunctus Early Music combines polyphony, literature, art and dialogue to create exceptional music – all performed within an historical context.
+Based in Cleveland, Ohio, Contrapunctus Early Music is a professional vocal ensemble specializing in the performance of sacred and secular a cappella vocal music from the Middle Ages through the modern era.
+Contrapunctus Early Music strives to combine polyphony, history, art and dialogue to create programs of exceptional music presented within an historical context.

 The Cathedral of St. John the Evangelist

 START: 7:30 p.m.

 DONATIONS will be accepted on the day of the concert

 Contrapunctus Early Music returns to The Cathedral of St. John -